SonarSource/sonarlint-eclipse/README.md

 missing lifecycle mappings.
 This can all be done later.

 1. Run `mvn clean verify -DskipTests` on the command line to fetch artifacts referenced in the parent pom
+ - for forks use `-Dskip-sonarsource-repo` as the reference to the CFamily analyzer is not available on Maven Central
 2. In Eclipse, import the project root as a Maven project
 3. In Eclipse, import the project root of the ITs as a Maven project and add them to the main project
 4. Open `target-platforms/dev.target` with the target platform editor